-A health undertaking is an agreement you make with the Australian Government to meet the health requirement.
-A health undertaking helps us ensure that you follow up any significant health conditions with an onshore health provider if you need to.
+A health undertaking is an agreement you make with the Australian Government in order to meet the health requirement.
+A health undertaking helps you to manage any significant health conditions with an onshore health provider if you need to.

 Who must sign a health undertaking

-We may ask you to sign a health undertaking if you have a significant health condition and:
+We may ask you to sign a health undertaking if you have a significant health condition and you:

-- you had your health examinations outside Australia, or
+- completed your health examinations outside Australia or

-We usually ask you to sign a health undertaking if you are at increased risk of developing active tuberculosis.
-For example, you might:
+We may ask you to sign a health undertaking if you are at increased risk of developing active tuberculosis.
+For example, you may: